A Hazardous and Special Products (HSP) processor is a person who processes, for the purpose of resource recovery, HSP used by consumers in Ontario.

 Click the headings below to learn more about your obligations as an HSP processor.

-2022 Interim Report for processors of Categories A, B and C
+Recycling Efficiency Rate (RER) Reporting for processors of Categories A, B and C

-In accordance with the HSP Verification and Audit Registry Procedure, the verifier must prepare a verification report that includes:
+Processors were required to submit their first report for each type of HSP they process by July 31, 2022.
+The RER must be verified in accordance with the HSP Verification and Audit Registry Procedure, the verifier must prepare a verification report that includes:

-- a description of the methodology used by the verifier,
+- A description of the methodology used by the verifier;

-- the information reviewed by the verifier; and
+- The information reviewed by the verifier; and

-- the results of the verification.
+- The results of the verification.

 Annual Performance Report

-- The weight of material received from an HSP hauler and their name, contact information and RPRA registration number
+- The weight of material received from an HSP hauler and their name, contact information and RPRA registration number.

-- The weight of material received from a person other than an HSP hauler and their name and contact information and RPRA registration number
+- The weight of material received from a person other than an HSP hauler and their name and contact information and RPRA registration number.

-- The weight of recovered resources
+- The weight of recovered resources.

-- A list of the types of resources recovered
+- A list of the types of resources recovered.

 - The weight of materials processed from that type of HSP that were: